 $ python ex35.py You are in a dark room.
 There is a door to your right and left.
 Which one do you take? > left There is a bear here.
 The bear has a bunch of honey.
 The fat bear is in front of another door.
 How are you going to move the bear? > taunt bear The bear has moved from the door.
 You can go through it now. > open door This room is full of gold.
 How much do you take? > 1000 You greedy bastard!
 Good job!

 - Draw a map of the game and how you flow through it.

 - Fix all of your mistakes, including spelling mistakes.

 - Write comments for the functions you do not understand.

 - Add more to the game.
 What can you do to both simplify and expand it?

 - The gold_room has a weird way of getting you to type a number.
 What are all the bugs in this way of doing it?
 Can you make it better than what I've written?
 Look at how int() works for clues.

 - Help!
 How does this program work!?

-- Any time you get stuck understanding a piece of software, simply write an English comment above every line explaining what it does.
-As you go through doing this, correct comments that aren't right based on new information.
-Then when you're done try to either diagram how it works, or write a paragraph or two describing it.
+- When you get stuck understanding a piece of code, simply write an English comment above every line explaining what that line does.
+Keep your comments short and similar to the code.
+Then either diagram how the code works or write a paragraph describing it.
 If you do that you'll get it.